ElishaKay/amazon_scraper_king/README.md

 <h3>Next Steps: March 20, 2020</h3>

+In Background.js:
+ //to-do: log whichever page has already been visited
+ //to-do: log whichever year has been completely scraped
-a) Write a function to automatically grab the prices, without getting confused regarding the index of the price within the Product Array.
+ //to-do: Write a function to automatically grab the prices, without getting confused regarding the index of the price within the Product Array.

 For example, within this <a href="https://www.amazon.com/gp/your-account/order-history?opt=ab&digitalOrders=1&unifiedOrders=1&returnTo=&orderFilter=year-2019">2019 Orders Page:</a>